Preventing Suicide Following Psychiatric Hospitalization: The Veterans Coping Long Term

 Members must be logged into their account to show discount.

-By the end of the presentation, attendees should be able to:
+At the end of the talk, participants will be able to: